Azealia Banks: Personal life

-In October 2019, Banks announced that she would perform under the name Azilka (Азилька) during her tour in the former Soviet Union.
+In October 2019, Banks announced that she would perform under the name Azilka (Азилька) during her tour in post-Soviet countries.

-On August 8, 2020, Banks announced that she intended to end her life through euthanasia and document the process on film.

-In February 2021, Banks publicly announced her engagement to American artist Ryder Ripps.
-They made an audio sex tape and sold it using NFT, which was then up for resale for $260 million.
-In March, Banks announced the end of the relationship.
+In February 2021, Banks publicly announced her engagement to American artist Ryder Ripps, but the next month Banks announced the end of the relationship.
+They had made an audio sex tape and sold it as an NFT.

+In November 2023, Banks posted an Instagram story in which she accused American record producer Diplo of sexually coercing her during the time they worked together when she was 17 years old.
+She said that he would pressure her to have sex with him in exchange for music and then refuse to give her the tracks.
+She also accused him of sexual misconduct towards other women, calling him "someone who needs to be canceled from the [music] industry".

+In March 2025, Banks revealed that she had moved to Stockholm, Sweden.
+She had earlier labeled Sweden a racist country, calling for it to be bombed.

 Health

-In July 2016, Banks admitted to lightening her skin due to skin blemishes from her birth control and defended the process of skin bleaching.
-In December of the same year, she revealed that she had a miscarriage and asked her fans for advice and support.
+In July 2016, Banks admitted to lightening her skin due to skin blemishes caused by her birth control regimen and defended the process of skin bleaching.
+In December of the same year, she revealed that she had had a miscarriage and asked her fans for advice and support.

 BuzzFeed News wrote Banks "has been frank about her own mental health issues".
-In 2020, during a plea deal in Manhattan Court to avoid prison time, she was ordered to seek mental health treatment.
-The British magazine gal-dem reported that she has bipolar disorder.
+In 2020, during a plea deal in Manhattan Court to avoid prison time for assault, she was ordered to seek mental health treatment.
+The British magazine gal-dem reported the same year that she has bipolar disorder, but she stated in 2025 that it was a misdiagnosis and that she has premenstrual dysphoric disorder (PMDD) as well as post-traumatic stress disorder (PTSD) and attention deficit hyperactivity disorder (ADHD).